 The ancient island of lepers is only second only to the palace in Knossos.
 Throngs of tourists visiting this place are attracted primarily by unusually beautiful views, as well as the dark and sad history of the island and its inhabitants.
 To get here, take a boat from Elounda or Plaka.
 The cost of the cruise is around 10 €, after arriving to the island you will pay 8 € for the admission ticket (discounted 4 €).
 There is an hour to visit on site.

 The beach in Vai is known primarily from the largest palm tree in Europe, growing on 250,000 square meters.
 Due to its remote location from popular tourist destinations, it's best to plan your trip here when your hotel is in the east of Crete.
 The price of its popularity is unfortunately the crowds and quite high prices.

 Crete is an unusual place.
 There are over 300 beaches on approximately 1,000 kilometers of the island's coastline, with over a quarter of them receiving the Blue Flag award every year.
 From all these places we have chosen twenty most-known, popular and for some reason exceptional beaches.
 Some of these places are generally recognized hits, but some are our personal choice, beaches which for some reason we deemed worthy to be included on this list.

 One of the flagship paintings associated with Crete is the characteristic frame of the Balos lagoon and the flat Tigani peninsula in the background.
-The picturesque nature of this place attracts crowds of enthusiastic tourists every year, and the beach itself has been systematically occupying very high places in the world and European beach rankings for a long time.
+The picturesqueness of this place attracts crowds of delighted tourists every year, and the beach itself has been systematically ranked very high in world and European beach rankings for a long time.